Employee Turnover Statistics

 The people walking into your company today may become the top talent of tomorrow.
 But most won’t blindly offer their loyalty.
 They first need to feel respected, valued, and welcome.

 That said, starting a new job usually sparks a natural boost of energy and enthusiasm.
 A novel environment, faces, and responsibilities can be very stimulating and motivating.

 So—if a new employee is feeling disengaged, it’s not a good sign.
 It means it’s time to question the employee experience your organization is providing and possible gaps and transparency issues in your recruiting process.
-Moreover, early intervention is vital as you could potentially be looking at more significant problems down the road.
+Once an employee is on the road to employee turnover, early intervention is vital.
+If you don't step in early, significant problems are waiting down the road.

 Keeping an eye on the turnover rate for individual managers and departments is wise.
 A high turnover rate with a specific manager or department can signal an underlying issue that could be affecting the entire team or department, and some investigating on HR’s side is required.

 On the other hand, identifying managers with very low turnover rates can also be helpful.
 You might find some principles for successful employee retention that you could transmit to the rest of your organization.

 How to Calculate Employee Turnover

 Don’t worry...you don’t need to be a math genius to calculate the employee turnover rate.
 Calculating various types of turnover rates expressed as a percentage is quite simple and only requires that you have a few solid figures handy.